- 2–5 years

-Minimum Entry Requirements: You should have a recognised UK Bachelor's degree, or international equivalent, in finance, economics, or another appropriate discipline.
-Qualifications in other subjects will be assessed on their merits.
-Your application may be considered if you have previous education and experience, equivalent to a degree-level qualification, which includes suitable preliminary training.
+- You should have an upper second class UK Bachelor's degree, or international equivalent, in any discipline.
+Relevant professional experience will be taken into account, but is not a requirement.
+Your application may also be considered if you have previous education and experience, equivalent to a degree-level qualification, which includes suitable preliminary training.

 Start of programme: November / February / April / June / August

 The rapid and wide-ranging changes occurring in financial markets around the world and in the legal and regulatory environment in which they operate has created a demand for people with expertise in both finance and financial law.
 This MSc takes an integrated approach to these two aspects by including risk management, regulation, mergers and acquisitions, initial public offerings, formation of companies and the bank-client relation, bond issues, and loans.
 It relates to both national and international finance and will introduce you to how financial and legal principles are applied in practice as well as in theory.

 To find out more about this programme, including module details, fees and entry requirements, please visit the MSc Finance and Financial Law section of the Centre for Financial and Management Studies website.